Banner

 ITALY, Lombardia, Castelverde 02,12.2022

 Gregarious on bark of decidious trees (Ulmus, Salix, Tilia, Fraxinus).
-It seems to be a very rare species in Europe, reported from France, Spain, Italy and Norway (three collections).
+It seems to be a very rare species in Europe, reported from France, Spain, Italy and Norway.

 Cap 3-6 mm across, covered with a separable gelatinous pellicle, hemispherical, conical or campanulate, flattening with age to broadly convex, (sometimes somewhat depressed at the centre?), shallowly sulcate, translucent-striate, minutely pruinose to puberulous, glabrescent, pale grey or pale brown-grey with darker centre and striae, turning whitish.
 Smell none or somewhat nitrous.
 Gills 8-14 reaching the stem, ascending, adnate to broadly adnate, white.
 Stem 5-9 x 0.5 mm, more or less curved, cylindrical, equal to somewhat widened at the base, minutely puberulous, the base villose-furfuraceous, white to greyish, not springing from a basal disc but often somewhat widened or bulbous at the base.